 If the planned project will require compliance approvals (e.g., by IACUC, IBC, IRB, etc.), do these need to be in place prior to proposal submission?

-Compliance approvals are not required at the time of proposal submission, but they must be in place prior to award.
+Compliance approvals are not required at the time of proposal submission, but they must be in place prior to the release of grant funds.

 Is there a format required for proposal budgets and budget justifications?